dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

 both indirect light sampling (letting the ray follow the surface BSDF) and direct light sampling (picking a light source and tracing a ray towards it) are used.

+.. _bpy.types.CyclesRenderSettings.preview_samples:

+Viewport Samples
+   Number of samples for viewport rendering.
+Setting this value to zero enables indefinite sampling of the viewport.

    .. _bpy.types.CyclesRenderSettings.samples:

-Render
+Render Samples
    Number of paths to trace for each pixel in the final render.
 As more samples are taken, the solution becomes less noisy and more accurate.

-.. _bpy.types.CyclesRenderSettings.preview_samples:
+   .. _bpy.types.CyclesRenderSettings.time_limit:

-Viewport
-   Number of samples for viewport rendering.
-Setting this value to zero enables indefinite sampling of the viewport.
+Time Limit
+   Renders scene until time limit or sample count is reached.
+When the time is 0, the sample count is used to determine when the render stops.

+   .. note:: The time limit does not include pre-render processing time, only render time.

 .. _bpy.types.CyclesRenderSettings.use_adaptive_sampling: